Emiliobocadillo/MyStuff/README.md

 6. MongoDB will be accessible internally at `localhost:27017`.

 To stop the application, use the `docker-compose down` command.
 This will stop and remove the running containers, but the data in MongoDB will persist since a Docker volume is being used.

+### Project Structure

+The project consists of two main parts: the backend and frontend.
+The backend is a Node.js Express server, and the frontend is built with React.
+Both parts are containerized, and the MongoDB database also runs in a separate container.
+The project structure is as follows:

+- **backend**: Contains all server-side code and the Dockerfile for creating the backend container.
+- **frontend**: Contains all client-side code and the Dockerfile for creating the frontend container.
+- **docker-compose.yml**: Orchestrates the containers for the backend, frontend, and MongoDB.

 ### Environment Variables